Raising funds is one of the toughest parts of starting a startup.

 Again, a very right thing to do as startup owners are known to take unwanted risks.
 An angel investor sitting on their head asks the right questions from time to time, thereby keeping their overenthusiastic nature in check.

-The benefit of having angel investors other than money is the expertise they get to the table.
+The benefit of having angel investors is their past expertise and experience they get to the table (this is in addition to money they invest 🙂 ).

 A startup owner at times is a lost soul learning the tricks of the trade while running the business.